JuanAxway/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 The following new features and enhancements are available in this update.

-### Dependency view, and revoke access to Frontend APIs
+### Dependency view and revoke access to front-end APIs

-API Manager allows Organization Administrators and API Administrators to grant access to their APIs with any organization; a new feature has now made available to view the usage of APIs where access has been granted to organizations and their applications, as well as revoking its access.
-More information can be found [here.](https://axway-open-docs.netlify.app/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/#manage-api-access)
+API Manager allows Organization Administrators and API Administrators to grant access to their APIs within any organization.
+Now, you can also view the usage of APIs, where access has been granted to organizations and their applications, as well as revoking their access.
+For more information, see [Manage API access](/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/#manage-api-access).

-placeholder

 ### YAML configuration store (Technical preview capability)